hengestone/chirp/doc/index.rst

 * The send callback returns a success when the message is successfully written to the operating system

-* If unexpected errors (ie. remote dies) happen, message can be lost in the TCP buffer
+* If unexpected errors (ie. remote dies) happen, the message can be lost in the TCP-buffer

 * Automatic concurrency, by default chirp uses 16 concurrent message-slots